* Police chief of Mesa, Arizona from 2006-09

 “Reputationally, San Francisco is now widely regarded as the place where you can commit a crime and get away with it.
 And when you have a weak DA like George Gascón, it’s no wonder San Francisco has gone by the wayside, crooks commute into San Francisco to commit crime, and why many were celebrating his departure….
 George Gascón wreaked havoc on the San Francisco DA’s Office and the City as a whole.”

 In his 2020 campaign against the incumbent District Attorney of Los Angeles County, Jackie Lacey, Gascón received $12 million in support, mostly from wealthy donors who favored criminal-justice reform.
 Billionaire George Soros led the way with $2.25 million in donations, while philanthropist Patty Quillin and her husband, Netflix CEO Reed Hastings, contributed more than $2 million.
-Other high-profile backers included the anti-capitalist Working Families Party, the Los Angeles public defenders’ union, Senator Bernie Sanders, Senator Elizabeth Warren, Rep. Ayanna Pressley, Senator Kamala Harris, California Governor Gavin Newsom, and Black Lives Matter co-founder Patrisse Cullors.
+Other high-profile backers included the anti-capitalist Working Families Party (California branch), the Los Angeles public defenders’ union, Senator Bernie Sanders, Senator Elizabeth Warren, Rep. Ayanna Pressley, Senator Kamala Harris, California Governor Gavin Newsom, and Black Lives Matter co-founder Patrisse Cullors.
 Moreover, the Black Lives Matter organization mobilized many of its supporters to work on behalf of Gascón’s campaign.

-On December 7, 2020 — the day he was sworn into office as DA of Los Angeles — Gascón wrote Los Angeles police officers an open letter in which he: (a) accused them of engaging in “unconstitutional policing” practices that had “severely hindered the standing and safety of us all”; (b) announced his intent to reopen several police shooting cases that his predecessor, Jackie Lacey, had declined to prosecute; (c) articulated his support for Black Lives Matter; and (d) expressed support for diverting funds away from police departments and toward community-based health and social-service programs that could serve as alternatives to jail and prosecution.
+On December 7, 2020 — the day he was sworn into office as DA of Los Angeles County — Gascón wrote Los Angeles police officers an open letter in which he: (a) accused them of engaging in “unconstitutional policing” practices that had “severely hindered the standing and safety of us all”; (b) announced his intent to reopen several police shooting cases that his predecessor, Jackie Lacey, had declined to prosecute; (c) articulated his support for Black Lives Matter; and (d) expressed support for diverting funds away from police departments and toward community-based health and social-service programs that could serve as alternatives to jail and prosecution.

 Also in the days and weeks following his election, Gascón: